 Regarding the reason for his error-free performance after the All-Star break, he analyzed, "It was just a feeling, and I think the fact that we were able to correct some of the small technical details in the first half and then go into the second half led to good results in the second half."

-Saburo will be the new manager from next season.
-"I don't think what's expected of me will change, so I'll contribute more than anyone with solid defense and base running, and I'll also do my part on offense, improve my level and get hits, and I want to do more of those things.
-My role won't change, and what I do won't change, so I hope to improve my level and produce even better results."
+Manager Saburo will take over next season.
+"I don't think what's expected of me will change, so I want to contribute more than anyone else in defense and base running, and in offense, I want to do my part, improve my level and get hits, and do more and more of those things, so I don't think my role will change and what I need to do will change, so I want to improve my level and get even better results."

-Looking ahead to next season, he said with emphasis, "I hope to produce results that will earn me the nickname 'regular', and to be a regular in starting line-up throughout the year, focusing on results and producing results."
-He is aiming to become a regular next season.
+Looking ahead to next season, he stated with determination, "I want to produce results that will earn me the title of 'regular,' and I hope to be starting line-up and a regular throughout the year, focusing on producing results."
+He aims to become a regular next season.

 Interview and text by Yuta Iwashita